-ABSTRACT (149 words)
+ABSTRACT (160 words)

-The Pre-Conception and Pre-Natal Diagnostic Techniques Act was written to prevent a number of societally unacceptable harms including intentional abortion of female fetuses due to sex.
-The pragmatism required to enforce this law has had profound effects on the ability of rural Indians to access diagnostic ultrasonography.
-In so doing, it may have even inadvertently placed a heavier burden on the poorest and worsened health inequity in India creating serious justice concerns.
+The Pre-Conception and Pre-Natal Diagnostic Techniques Act was written to prevent societally unacceptable harms including intentional sex selection.
+The pragmatism required to enforce this law has profound effects on the ability of rural Indians to access diagnostic ultrasonography.
+In so doing, it may have inadvertently placed a heavier burden on the poorest and worsened health inequity in India creating serious ethical and justice concerns.

-It is time to re-examine and update the law such that diagnostic ultrasonography can be widely available in rural India.
-Shorter, more widely available ultrasonography training courses should be offered; collaboration between radiologists and rural practitioners / facilities should be encouraged.
-Finally, modern ultrasound machines can carefully record all images.
-This reality offers the new regulatory promise of a “silent observer,” allowing both for greater access but also better policing of potential misuse of ultrasound technology.
+It is time to re-examine and update the law such that diagnostic ultrasonography can be widely available in even in the most peripheral primary health and community health centers.
+Shorter, more widely available ultrasonography training courses should be offered; collaboration between radiologists and rural practitioners and facilities should be encouraged.
+Finally, modern ultrasound machines can carefully record all images via a “silent observer” modality.
+With some modifications to previously used silent observer modalities, this technology allows both greater access but also better policing of potential misuse of ultrasound technology.

 MAIN ARTICLE

-Introduction – Laws concerning sex selective abortions and female feticide
+Introduction – Laws concerning sex selection

 In 1994, India passed the Pre-Natal Diagnostic Techniques (Regulation and Prevention of Misuse) Act (PNDT).
 This law was a further extension of regional laws previously passed banning the use of amniocentesis or chorionic villus biopsy for sex selection in response to the skewed male: female sex ratios seen in many parts of India (1, 2) and later research which implicated the selective abortion of female fetuses as the most likely driver of “missing” annual female births (3).
 While this law did not ban the abortion of female fetuses, it banned sex determination of the fetus (1), required the registration of all facilities with sex determination capabilities, and penalized not only doctors for violating the law but also the pregnant woman’s family members for pressuring her to learn the sex of the fetus (4).
-The PNDT was revised in 2003 to the Pre-Conception and Pre-Natal Diagnostic Techniques Act (PCPNDT) (1).
-The PCPNDT (“the law”) now explicitly banned the abortion of female fetuses on the grounds of sex preference of the parent(s).
+The PNDT was revised in 2003 to the Pre-Conception and Pre-Natal Diagnostic Techniques Act (PCPNDT, “the law”) (1).
 The PCPNDT does not ban any specific technology but rather the discriminatory use of those technologies including ultrasound.

 Despite good publicizing and serious penalties, the PCPNDT had little effect on sex at-birth ratios.
 In fact, from 1996 to 2016, India’s sex ratio worsened to 1,012 males:1,000 females at birth (1,5-8).
+Instead, the PCPDNT has created conditions that further disadvantages some marginalized populations.
+Some commentators have noted concerns about the law’s potential to catch women in a trap where giving birth to a girl results in remonstration at the hands of her husband and family while attempting sex selection invites prosecution by the government (1, 5).

+Unintended Consequences

-Instead, it has created conditions that further disadvantages some marginalized populations.
-Some commentators have noted concerns about the law’s potential to catch women in a trap where giving birth to a girl results in remonstration at the hands of her husband while attempting to abort invites prosecution by the government (1, 5).
-Furthermore, the current regulations have restricted access to a highly effective and appropriate technology (diagnostic ultrasonography) in Indian healthcare that especially disadvantages poor and rural patients, thus raising a justice concern.
-It is difficult to argue that one ethical imperative outweighs another, yet we believe revisions of some restrictive aspects of the PCPNDT can both improve access to diagnostic ultrasonography for medical care in rural India and also reduce misuse of this technology for sex-selective abortion.
+In this article, we will argue that current regulations have restricted access to a highly effective and appropriate technology (diagnostic ultrasonography) in Indian healthcare that especially disadvantages poor and rural patients, thus raising ethical and justice concerns.
+It is difficult to argue that one ethical imperative outweighs another, yet we believe revisions of some aspects of the PCPNDT can both improve access to diagnostic ultrasonography for medical care in rural India and also slow misuse of this technology for sex-selection.

 How did we get here?
 Non-maleficence and justice meet pragmatism